-The North Norfolk Railway line was built in 1887 by William Marriott.
+William Marriott built the North Norfolk Railway line in 1887.
 Over its lifetime it hasn’t changed much.
 The line runs from Sheringham to Holt and winds through the stunning North Norfolk countryside.
 A complete trip will take you 10.5 miles delighting young and old alike.

-Run by mostly volunteers, The Poppy Line, as it is now called, has gone from strength to strength.
-In recent years it has been connected by a short link to the main Sheringham British Rail line across the road.
-The link to British Rail enables visiting famous vintage locomotives to run on the line from time to time.
+Volunteers make up the biggest part of the work force here and have helped The Poppy Line grow.
+Engineers have now connected by a short link to the main Sheringham British Rail line across the road.
+As a result of the link to British Rail it now allows visiting famous vintage locomotives to run on the line from time to time.
 Often referred to as the North Norfolk Steam Railway enthusiasts from around the country have offered their services on occasion.

 Sheringham railway station is home to the children’s activity coach providing fun for younger members of the family.
 The buffet and souvenir shops are here whilst at Holt, a short bus ride or walk gets you into town.